Captivating Croatia with Penny Smith

-At Split, our Tour Guide, Ivana, gives us a quick overview as we head to the port and our home for the week, the MV Katarina, a luxurious ship chartered exclusively for our Travelsphere group.
+At Split, our Tour Guide, Ivana, gives us a quick overview as we head to the port and our home for the week, a luxurious ship chartered exclusively for our Travelsphere group.
 We are introduced to the crew - all of whom are lovely - and learn a very important word, possibly the only one we need ‘zivjeli’, or ‘cheers’ in Croatian.
 In the evening, we have a quick trot round the old town, devour three bowls of the best broccoli soup ever on board (plus the rest of dinner), then fall into a deep sleep on the supremely comfy bed.

 Next morning we’re woken by the murmur of the engines as we depart for the island of Brac.
 And this becomes our new norm.
 Breakfast as we sail, then a swim stop where the inflatables are thrown out and those of us who fancy a dip get on with it.
 You can swim ashore, swim in a pink flamingo, sit in the cool jacuzzi on the top deck or read - with or without your eyelids up!

 Every day there are excursions, most days there is lunch or dinner on board and every night, someone ends up being the last one asking Jakov to add a little nightcap (or two!) to their bar bill.